 Installing the Panorama9 Agent on at least one machine with the"Microsoft AD integration" feature enabled is always recommended.
 Beyond the ability to remotely install the agent, it also spots active machines in your network without an agent installed.
 This makes it easy to see if you're getting the full picture or not.
 Furthermore your existing Active Directory groups are imported into the dashboard, so you can apply policies to groups of machines.

 You may choose to enable the "Microsoft AD integration" feature on multiple machines (minimum recommendations is at least on 1 machine, preferably a server).
 Once enabled, you can configure how to deploy to other machines in your network through the dashboard when navigating to "Manage" -> "Deployment".

 You can use a Group Policy Object (GPO) and then through the Microsoft ActiveDirectory (AD) instruct machines to install the Panorama9 Agent when the user restarts or turns on the computer.
 The main difference between using a GPO or the deployment system is that machines will pull the agent from a local share and install it during login.

-This method requires that you download the .MSI version of the agent and save it on a network share that the machines have access to and then apply the GPO configuration to the relevant AD Organization Unit (OU).
+Save the P9 agent on a network share that the machines have access to and then apply the GPO configuration to the relevant AD Organization Unit (OU).